TheRealKaup/KTech/documentation/faq.md

 To solve this, the `KTECH_DEFINITION` macro is used as an include guard to prevent the inclusion of `engine.hpp`.

 This would be simpler if the namespace and the `#include` directives were separated into 2 files.
 That way, the user would include a header with all the `#include` directives, and KTech's code base would include a header with just the namespace.
 But, I wanted to have both in one place, so when a user looks at the contents of the file they include in their game (`ktech.hpp`), they immediately see what types and variables they get and may choose.

+## Why is the library named "KTech"?

+Originally I called it KCGE, which meant "Kaup's Console Game Engine".
+As part of opening its codebase, I renamed it to KTech.
+The 'K' remained, and with "Tech" concatenated, this project truly is an AliExpress brand.
+It's corny and retro, and I think it's fitting.